-Depression is characterized by a prolonged feeling of a sad mood, diminished interest in activities that used to be pleasurable, weight gain or loss, agitation, fatigue, inappropriate guilt, difficulties concentrating and sometimes, recurrent thoughts of death.
-Depression is more than a "bad day": it is a medical condition that can seriously affect a person's life and their ability to function.
+Depression is characterized by a prolonged feeling of a sad mood, diminished interest in activities that used to be pleasurable, weight gain or loss, agitation, fatigue, excessive guilt, difficulties concentrating and sometimes, recurrent thoughts of death.
+Depression is a medical condition that can seriously affect a person's life and their ability to function.
 People can develop depression if they have complicated reactions that are left untreated, such as complicated grief that persists for a long time, or ongoing sleep problems.
 People showing signs or symptoms that they may be experiencing depression should be referred for mental health support if available.